 The number of rounds in a Swiss tournament can be based on the total number of players participating in that event or fixed at a pre-determined number of rounds.
-Typically, at the end of Swiss rounds, a tournament will cut to the top X players, usually eight (8), who will then compete in a single-elimination playoff.
-Find your event for more information.

 All on-demand booster drafts are run as single-elimination events, in which players are eliminated from the tournament upon losing a match.